flashcordon/big-history/Systeme-Terre.md

 products are carbohydrates and can be oxygen, elemental sulfur, water, and other oxidized forms of the reductant.
 Soil nutrients are also necessary inputs,
-- Photosynthesis arose fairly early in the history of the Earth.
-One theory about the origin of photosynthesis is that it began as a fortuitous adaptation of primitive pigments for infrared thermotaxis of chemolithotrophic bacteria in hydrothermal ocean vents [early Archean, possibly
-3.8 Ga ago (Nisbet et al., 1995)].
-Thus, with these organisms being less dependent on the heat of the hydrothermal vents, their habitats gradually expanded to shallower waters where solar light could be utilized (Nisbet and Fowler, 1999; Des Marais, 2000).
-It is also possible that photosynthesis arose first in shallow waters and, before there was oxygenic photosynthesis to provide an ozone shield, ultraviolet (UV) screening proteins led to the transfer of excitation energy to the porphyrin (Mulkidjanian and Junge, 1997).
-The evolution of ocean chemistry could have played a major role in the evolution of Chl
-- Allen and Martin
-(2007) provide a nice review of these ideas of the origins of oxygenic photosynthesis.

 - The fossil record seems to support that the early photosynthesizers were anoxygenic purple bacteria and green sulfur bacteria that used reducing